 For a 10 percent discount on groups of two or more, or special pricing for New York City public school teachers and returning participants, please contact firstname.lastname@example.org.

-In development: a 12-credit advanced certificate program based on the Reimagining Education curriculum, incorporating distance (online) learning throughout the year.
-We will send out details in early 2018.
+You can also take part in a 10-credit advanced certificate program based on the Reimagining Education curriculum, incorporating distance (online) learning throughout the year.
+For more information about the advanced certificate program, please email ReimagineEd@tc.columbia.edu.